raph-amiard/cours-ada-epita/cours.md

 end Greet;
 ```

-## Quizz 7: Is there a compilation error ?
+## Quizz 7: Is there a compilation error?

 ```ada
 with Ada.Text_IO; use Ada.Text_IO;